HL7/fhir-exchange-routing-ig/input/pages/index.md

 It supports exchanges where the client and destination FHIR server interact with the same steps, content and responsibilities as in a direct connection--while enabling the destination to "sit behind" an intermediary that can provide value-add services such as cloud-scale technical infrastructure, support services, denial of service protection, and business/operational onboarding.

-- Example actors for the initial IG include organizations such clinics, providers, hospitals, payers, etc.
+- Example actors for the initial IG include organizations such clinics, providers, hospitals, payers, etc. These actors may be originators of a RESTful request or the destination system for the request.
 - Example intermediaries for the initial IG include organizations such as clearinghouses (i.e., Change, Availity) and HIEs ( i.e., eHealth Exchange).

 <p></p>

-Potential applications of this initial IG include use by implementers of payer/provider use cases such as Da Vinci value-based care use case in which intermediaries may bridge connectivity between actors.
+Potential applications of this initial IG include use by implementers of payer/provider use cases such as the _Da Vinci value-based care_ use case in which intermediaries may bridge connectivity between actors.
 Other HL7 accelerators (CARIN, Gravity, etc.) are developing disparate actor use cases in which intermediaries may be involved.

-The community recognizes that direct point to point RESTful interaction is a primary interaction pattern.
+The community recognizes that direct point-to-point RESTful interaction is a primary interaction pattern.
 However, we also recognize that intermediaries play important roles for some healthcare actors and having a set of best practices so that we don’t put additional burdens on the client actors is key to running FHIR at scale.
-This is called the ‘hybrid’ model approach and this IG documents a set of best practices to enable connectivity both in point to point and intermediary facilitated exchange without the client actor needing to have knowledge of what model is executing.
+This is called the ‘hybrid’ model approach and this IG documents a set of best practices to enable connectivity both in point-to-point and intermediary-facilitated exchange without the client actor needing to have knowledge of what model is executing.

 <p></p>